Under NRS 484B.650, you can get charged with the crime of “aggressive driving” in Nevada if you do all of the following within the course of one mile:

 - overtaking on the right over an unpaved road.1

-Note that being an aggressive driver may cause traffic officers to suspect DUI.
+Note that aggressive driving may lead traffic officers to suspect DUI.
 At a traffic stop, the driver may be asked to submit to

 Depending on the results, the officer may have probable cause to arrest the driver for being under the influence.